Slope Stability Analysis, Design, and Repair Services

 The analysis reflects conditions after swelling and consolidation are complete and is analyzed using drained strengths and pore water pressures corresponding to steady-state seepage conditions.

 — Rapid drawdown

 This condition removes the stabilizing effect of external water pressures and subjects the slope to increased shear stress.
 Either drained or undrained strengths are used, depending on the permeability of the soil.

-Earthquakes subject slopes to cyclically varying stresses and may cause reduction in the shear strength of the soil as a result of cyclic loading.
+Earthquakes subject slopes to cyclically varying stresses and may cause a reduction in the shear strength of the soil as a result of cyclic loading.
 Shear strengths measured in cyclic loading tests are appropriate for analyses of stability during earthquakes.

 — Staged construction